Union Pacific Wrecked Locomotives

 UP C30-7 2412 was wrecked on August 14, 1987 at Ogallala, Nebraska.
 Repaired at North Platte using cab and other parts from ex-WP U30B 3069.
 Repaired and returned to service during December 1987.

 Additional information: Included in the consist were SD40-2 3659, SD40 3111, SD40-2 3464, and SD40-2 3616.
 All six units were seen at North Platte on August 15, 1987, and all had damage to handrails, battery boxes, and the area below their cabs.
 UP 2412 specifically had damage to front, rear and left side handrails, left side hood in the area of the exhaust stack, and significant damage to the short hood and cab.
 The entire left side of the cab outboard of the hood and nose was gone.
 (Thom Anderson, November 21, 2001)

-UP 3283 wrecked on 18 September 1976 at Fairbury, Neb.
+UP 3283 wrecked on 18 September 1976 at Fairbury, Nebraska.
 Repaired and returned to service.

 UP 3296 wrecked and removed from service in April 1986.
 Repaired and returned to service.

-UP 3298 wrecked (rolled on side) in December 1987 at Chicago, Ill., near 111th Street.
+UP 3298 wrecked (rolled on side) in December 1987 at Chicago, Illinois, near 111th Street.
 Repaired and returned to service.

 UP 3422 wrecked (fire damage) on 4 April 1991 at Maiden Rock, Mont.
 Repaired and returned to service.

 UP 3493 wrecked, out of service April 1986.
 Returned to service.

 UP 3515 wrecked (head-on collision) on 11 November 1993 at Kalama, Washington; wreck damage repaired by BN, returned to service on UP during mid March 1994.